-- Possible Cause: Issue with the modem
+- Possible Cause: Issue with the modem or internet connection.

 6. Broadband Light

-Broadband Light Showing Solid Red
+Broadband Light is Solid Red

-- Meaning: No connected detected
+- Meaning: No connection detected

 - Possible Cause: ISP is down for maintenance or broken cable

-Broadband Light Flashing Green
+Broadband Light is Flashing Green

 - Possible Cause: Must have restarted

-7. Wi-Fi Light
+7. WiFi Light

-WiFi Light Showing Solid Red
+WiFi Light is Solid Red

 WiFi Light Flashing Yellow

-- Meaning: Incoming wireless traffic
+- Meaning: There is incoming wireless traffic.

 8. Phone Light

-Phone Light Turned Off
+Phone Light Turned Off (or No Light)

 - Possible Cause: Issue with the cable connecting the phone line and the modem or the voice service itself.

 Phone Light Flashing Green